heuermh/dishevelled-bio/README.md

 dsh-bio [command] [args]

 commands:
-  disinterleave-fastq    convert interleaved FASTQ format into first and second sequence files in FASTQ format downsample-fastq    downsample sequences from files in FASTQ format downsample-interleaved-fastq    downsample sequences from a file in interleaved FASTQ format extract-fasta    extract matching sequences in FASTA format extract-fastq    extract matching sequences in FASTQ format fasta-to-fastq    convert sequences in FASTA format to FASTQ format fastq-description    output description lines from sequences in FASTQ format fastq-to-fasta    convert sequences in FASTQ format to FASTA format filter-vcf    filter variants in VCF format gfa1-to-gfa2    convert GFA 1.0 format to GFA 2.0 format
+  compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs disinterleave-fastq    convert interleaved FASTQ format into first and second sequence files in FASTQ format downsample-fastq    downsample sequences from files in FASTQ format downsample-interleaved-fastq    downsample sequences from a file in interleaved FASTQ format extract-fasta    extract matching sequences in FASTA format extract-fastq    extract matching sequences in FASTQ format extract-fastq-by-length    extract sequences in FASTQ format with a range of lengths fasta-to-fastq    convert sequences in FASTA format to FASTQ format fastq-description    output description lines from sequences in FASTQ format fastq-sequence-length    output sequence lengths from sequences in FASTQ format fastq-to-fasta    convert sequences in FASTQ format to FASTA format filter-vcf    filter variants in VCF format gfa1-to-gfa2    convert GFA 1.0 format to GFA 2.0 format